-Dragoman has been travelling in the slow lane for 37 years and so are loving the trend for “slow travel” that has been highlighted in a recent Travel Trends report by ABTA.
-The travel association’s 2020 report highlights five key trends for 2020 with the rise of “slow travel” at the top of the list.
+Dragoman has been travelling in the slow lane for nearly 40 years, so we're loving the trend for “slow travel” that has been highlighted in a recent Travel Trends report by ABTA.
+The travel association’s 2020 report highlights five key travel trends, with the rise of “slow travel” at the top of the list.

 ABTA is seeing holidaymakers choosing to slow down the tempo of their holidays and experience destinations on a deeper level – making more genuine connections with local people and cultures along the way.
 “Slow travel” is as much about enjoying the journey as it is the destination, and a less packed itinerary takes the pressure off having to visit all the usual tourist hotspots.
 With more time in one destination, it can potentially reduce the journey footprint and provide travellers with the chance to support more locally run businesses – resulting in a positive impact on the local economy and community.